 Leadership Adventure Gap Semester

-To be a well-rounded individual, one must possess a wide variety of skills, habits, and character traits; formal college education addresses many, but not all, of these skills people need to be successful.
-In these challenging times, when normal rules no longer seem to apply, we want to offer a semester program that supplements the traditional university experience.
+To be a well-rounded and happy individual, one must possess a wide variety of skills, habits, and character traits; formal college education addresses many, but not all, of these skills people need to be successful.
 We want to help young people build skills that lead to a more enriching life, and we believe Adventure Treks can provide a different yet equally fulfilling learning adventure.

-The Leadership Adventure Semester (LAS) will offer a profound and intensive opportunity to deepen many of the skills we teach during summer.
+The Leadership Adventure Semester (LAS) will offer a profound and intensive opportunity to deepen outdoor, interpersonal, and leadership skills.
 Students will: